 Web servers are capable of handling a large number of requests, but the goal of the malicious party is to send so many attacks that the web server cannot cope.
 The result of this attack is the web server crashes and is no longer capable of handling legitimate requests (such as those from your customers).

-The technological details on how one can protect a website against DDoS attacks is outside the scope of this article, (here’s a deeper dive into DDoS attacks, if you’re interested) but suffice to say, Incapsula offers always-on DDoS protection that automatically detects and mitigates attacks targeting your website.
+The technological details on how one can protect a website against DDoS attacks is outside the scope of this article, but suffice to say, Incapsula offers always-on DDoS protection that automatically detects and mitigates attacks targeting your website.

 Video above: Curious how a DDoS attack works?
 This video provides a simple explanation.

 Periodically, Incapsula performs server health checks to ensure that everything is working okay and that it is handling incoming requests appropriately.

 However, if the health checks detect that there is something wrong with your website, Incapsula spins up a backup site to which all further incoming traffic will be rerouted.
 This ensures that none of your customers will see error messages instead of your website.

 One way that Incapsula ensures that your website runs optimally is via load management (or load balancing), where incoming requests for your website are distributed among several servers.